rahmancdp/abd-al-rahmanh.github.io/_posts/2024-09-30-ocp-ibm-roks.md

 ---
-title: "Create an OpenShift Cluster on IBM Cloud with ROKS"
+title: "Create an OpenShift Cluster on IBM Cloud with ROKS and Deploy a Simple CRUD App"
 excerpt: "Learn how to create an OpenShift Container Platform (OCP) cluster using IBM's ROKS service, from logging in to the IBM Cloud console to launching the cluster."

 header: